Is texas a good place to live?

-As an industrial center, Texas has a lot of Fortune 500 companies with regional headquarters or operations in the state.
+From attending professional sporting events to exploring the unique style of barbecue in Central Texas (which typically has very little or no sauce), there's something for everyone.
+As an industrial center, Texas also has a lot of Fortune 500 companies with regional headquarters or operations in the state.
 From the glitz and glamour of downtown Dallas to the quintessential Texas rodeos of San Antonio, there's something for everyone in Texas.
-Because a recent Forbes report says that Texas ranks fourth in the nation for its current economic climate.
+And according to a recent Forbes report, Texas ranks fourth in the nation for its current economic climate.

 Tonia Baldy